-I can think of at least two reasons.
+I can think of at least three reasons.
 First, by paying for one of my past stories, you support future stories you can read for free.
 Second, and perhaps more important to you as a reader, any story published in e-book form has seen proper editing.
 Like I say on the About page, the writing posted here is draft quality; stories usually undergo at least fifty hours’ worth of editing and improvement before I consider them e-book-ready.
 The final products are always going to be significantly better, more polished stories.
 Third, and finally, each e-book will contain a little piece of never-before-seen bonus material, which will remain an e-book (and print edition, if I print them) exclusive until the end of time.
 Or at least the end of copyright.

 Which store pays you the best?

 Smashwords does better than either of the others by a significant margin, but if you can’t do Smashwords, everyone else is more or less the same.
 Do what you’d prefer.